joythakkar/-experiment-3-Operators-in-C-plus-plus/README.md

 AIM:

-In this experiment, we successfully implemented a simple "Hello World" program in C++.
+         study & implement operators in C++.

 SOFTWARE USED :

         VS Code

 Theory:

      Operators in C++ are special symbols or keywords used to perform operations on variables and values.
 They form the foundation of expressions and enable computation, comparison, logical decision-making, and more.

      C++ supports a wide variety of operators, categorized as:

       Arithmetic Operators: Used for basic mathematical operations.
                    +, -, *, /, %